Sound HowTo

 Find out your sound output number

-Press CTRL-C to get to the text console, or check out the HowTo Hack to get access to the command line via network.
+Check out the HowTo Hack to get access to the command line.

 aplay -l